chaotiquetaurus/Open-i_chestxray_multimodal/SUIVI.md

 - Enzo: Started watching the 24-hour video on PyTorch, a deep learning library.
 - Djouhoud : started to learn about the MONAI project
 - Aziz: Started watching videos about scikit-learn library
+- Hugo: A lot about Numpy and panda library.
+Started learning about basic ML, and application with scikit-learn, through https://inria.github.io/scikit-learn-mooc/index.html.

 **Decisions / Results:**

 - Enzo: Video not finished but well underway
 - Aziz: understood the basics of linear models, SVMs, and SGD.
+- Hugo : Understood the basic of linear models.
+I now am able to manipulate panda and numpy a bit better.
+Started through scikit, to learn how to analyze a basic (here 2d) datasets.

 **Next Steps for the Following Session:**

 - Enzo: Continue the video and also review certain points from the presented book: "https://scikit-learn.org/stable/" on machine learning
 - Aziz: continue reading more about the scikit-learn library
+- Hugo: continue with basic Ml and scikit.

 ### Session 3 [//26]